neverchanje/consensus-yaraft/README.md

 ## Features

 - **Fault tolerance & Strong consistency**: every single log will be synchronously replicated through the [Raft](raft) state machine.
 Failure of minority doesn't impede progress.
+- **Scalable**: the applications are able to set up multiple raft nodes in one single process.
 - **Simple**: the basic operation for writing a slice of log includes only `ReplicatedLog::Write`.

 [raft]: https://raft.github.io/